rauschma/markcheck/doc/manual/reference.md

 * `id` sets running mode to `skip`.
   * Override via `alwaysRun` or `only`
 * `writeInner`, `writeOuter` always prevent running.
 Alternatives:
-  * `internal="file-name"` changes the filename that is used when running a snippet
+  * `internal="file-name"` changes the filename that is used when running a snippet.
+It overrides the default set by the config.
-  * `onlyLocalLines` excludes global lines when writing to disk.
+  * `onlyLocalLines` excludes global lines when writing a file to disk for running.

 ### How lines are assembled

 For assembling lines, two dimensions are important:

-* Inner vs. outer:
-  * Inner are the lines of each snippet.
-Multiple snippets can exist per file that is written to disk (via sequences and includes).
-  * Outer are lines that exist once per file.
-* Local vs. global:
+* Local vs. global: Who adds the lines?
   * Local are the lines that are controlled by the snippet itself.
   * Global are the lines that are contributed from elsewhere:
     * By the config file: the “before” lines for a language.
     * Via a language LineMod – e.g.: `<!--markcheck each="js" before:`
+* Inner vs. outer: Where are the lines added?
+  * Inner are the lines of each snippet.
+Multiple snippets can exist per file that is written to disk (via sequences and includes).
+  * Outer are lines that exist once per file.

 All global lines are outer lines.
 But snippets can also contribute local outer lines.
 This is an exhaustive list: